-- It can be hard to control how much foundation you use so application can be heavy or cakey.
+- It can be hard to control how much foundation you use so the application can be heavy or cakey.

 Brushes: Most professional makeup artists, including myself, use at least one (if not more) makeup brushes to apply foundation.
-With so many brushes to choose from there’s something for everyone.
+With so many brushes to choose from, there’s something for everyone.
 Remember: bristles should be synthetic for liquid or cream-based products.

 - When used properly, a brush is one of the fastest ways to apply foundation.

 - They blend foundation seamlessly giving skin an even, airbrushed finish.